 After I left Netflix when things were slowing down and I felt I did all I wanted to do there, and once I learned behind the scenes that Bone was dropped last fall, even though I was a bit mentally prepared for it, it still kind of gutted me.
 Chased that carrot for far too long.”

 The Save Bone campaign

-A small but dedicated contingent on social media are campaigning for the show to be saved.
+A small but dedicated contingent on social media is campaigning for the show to be saved.

-Setting up a Change.org petition and actively campaigning using the #SaveBone hashtag they hope to get enough attention to either get the project picked up elsewhere or continued at Netflix.
+Setting up a Change.org petition and actively campaigning using the #SaveBone hashtag, they hope will get enough attention to get the project picked up elsewhere or continue at Netflix.

-Before we leave you, we should not that Jeff Bone’s latest book series (which started its life on Kickstarter) was recently released and is titled TUKI: Fight for Family.
+Before we leave you, we should note that Jeff Smith’s latest book series (which started its life on Kickstarter) was recently released and is titled TUKI: Fight for Family.

 Do you wish Netflix was going to continue with Bone?
 Let us know in the comments down below.